 Please remember that the usual coughs and colds that occur frequently in the autumn and winter months will still be in circulation, and so this is why it is important for children, staff and parents/carers to get tested to rule out coronavirus so school life may continue as normal.

 If my child has to self-isolate, how will schoolwork be set?

 If your child has to self-isolate, please click here to find more information about how we organise remote education (which means learning at home).

-We will telephone families regularly to check on your child's well-being while they are absent from school.
+We will telephone families at least weekly to check on your child's well-being while they are absent from school.